Ex-Montreal mayor Applebaum sentenced to one year in prison for corruption

 The prosecution had sought a two-year prison sentence followed by two years’ probation after his conviction in January on eight charges.

-Applebaum’s lawyer had countered with a recommendation of either a suspended sentence or a mixed sentence that could include probation, community work and non-consecutive jail time.
+Teasdale had countered with a recommendation of either a suspended sentence or a mixed sentence that could include probation, community work and non-consecutive jail time.

 The maximum sentence was five years.